znsio/specmatic-documentation/download/latest.md

 Release {{ site.latest_release }}
 =================================

-Date: 10th March 2021
+Date: 17th March 2021

 What new:
-- Ability to convert WSDL files into Qontract files
+- Renamed Qontract to Specmatic
+- Implemented a new variable and environment feature that makes it possible to wire up contracts to authentication APIs

 Standalone jar - [qontract.jar](https://github.com/znsio/qontract/releases/download/{{ site.latest_release }}/qontract.jar)